NUTSHELL: TICKET TO PARADISE meets THE BIG WEDDING

 OVERVIEW:

-Set in Chicago, PARALLEL PROPOSALS is a fun, grounded ensemble script that centers on four intertwined couples at different stages of life — from a young, newly engaged couple to second acts and fourth chances.
+Set in Chicago, PARALLEL PROPOSALS is a fun, grounded ensemble script that centers on four intertwined/multi-generational couples at different stages of life — from a young, newly engaged couple to second acts and fourth chances.
 The protagonist is the bride's mother, who struggles to come to terms with having her ex-husband back in her life.

 PARALLEL PROPOSALS explores themes of atonement, forgiveness, personal growth and new beginnings.
 Despite initial torment and irksome shenanigans, a rankled mother finds that an open mind and heart lead to internal peace, a cordial relationship with her ex-husband and a joyful wedding for her daughter.
 People can change — even that schmuck of an ex-husband!